Hillel Furstenberg: Research accomplishments

 He proved unique ergodicity of horocycle flows on compact hyperbolic Riemann surfaces in the early 1970s.
-In 1977, he gave an ergodic theory reformulation, and subsequently proof, of Szemerédi's theorem.
 The Furstenberg boundary and Furstenberg compactification of a locally symmetric space are named after him, as is the Furstenberg–Sárközy theorem in additive number theory.

 Personal life

 In 1958, Furstenberg married Rochelle (née) Cohen, a journalist and literary critic.
 Together they have five children and sixteen grandchildren.